yagaag/sudokusolver/README.md

 # Sudoku Solver

-An iOS application for solving the sudoku puzzle from an image.
+An iOS application that extracts and solves sudoku puzzles from images.

 ## Version